c3333/cpp-docs.de-de/docs/mfc/reference/cacceleratedeceleratetransition-class.md

 **Header:** afxanimationcontroller.h

-##  <a name="cacceleratedeceleratetransition"></a>Caccelerateverlangsamatetransition:: caccelerateverlangsamatetransition
+## <a name="cacceleratedeceleratetransitioncacceleratedeceleratetransition"></a><a name="cacceleratedeceleratetransition"></a>CAccelerateDecelerateTransition::CAccelerateDecelerateTransition

-Erstellt ein Übergangs Objekt.
+Erstellt ein Übergangsobjekt.

 ```
 CAccelerateDecelerateTransition(